The Diamond Circle in Iceland

 NEW ROAD TRIP 2020

-This route was opened on September 6th, 2020, with new built roads that connect the sites together.
+This route was opened on September 6th, 2020, with newly built roads that connect the sites together.
 The length of the road is around 250km, and it can be done in 1 or 2 days.
-So it's perfect if you’re in a short stay in Iceland.
+So it's perfect if you’re on a short stay in Iceland and want to visit some gems in north Iceland in your KuKu Campervan.

-But if you have more time, you definitely want to stay longer in this amazing natural area.
+But if you have more time, you definitely want to stay longer in this amazing natural area and drive around with your campervan.

 - Lake Myvatn

-That’s why we decided to talk to you about the Diamond Circle.
+That’s why we decided to feature the Diamond Circle.
 We will present you with all of these amazing spots.
-What to expect, how to go there, what to do there?
+What to expect, how to go there (with the KuKu campervan of course), and what to do.

 But that’s not it, we will also tell you all the side spots of this circuit.
 We don’t do things halfway in Iceland!